huggingface/blog/scalable-data-inspection.md

 ## Customizing data inspection workflows

-Visualization layouts can be interactively changed, saved and loaded in the GUI (Fig. 2): You can select different widget types and configurations.
+Visualization layouts can be interactively changed, saved and loaded in the GUI: You can select different widget types and configurations.
 The *Inspector* widget allows to represent multimodal data samples including text, image, audio, video and time series data.

 You can also define layouts through the [Python API](https://renumics.com/api/spotlight/).
-This option is especially useful for building custom data inspection workflows including EDA, model debugging and model monitoring tasks.
+This option is especially useful for building custom data inspection and curation workflows including EDA, model debugging and model monitoring tasks.

 In combination with the data issues widget, the Python API offers a great way to integrate the results of existing scripts (e.g. data quality checks or model monitoring) into a scalable data inspection workflow.